Marie Laveau and the Magic of New Orleans Voodoo Queens

-There are thousands of Voodoo and Hoodoo charms and rituals for all kinds of practical purposes.
+There are thousands of Voodoo charms, spells and rituals for all kinds of practical purposes.
 Unlike much of the 20th and 21st century European magic, Voodoo is very practical and aimed at quick and concrete results.
 Marie Laveau was especially famous for her spell to influence a jury.

 The traditional (and very white) discussion about black & white magic, places Voodoo a priori in the black category and most often for this very reason of Voodoo being aimed at verifiable effects instead of “The Great Work”, whatever that may be.
 (No one was ever able to explain this to me in the three decades, I study and practice magic and occultism myself.)

 Some practitioners of Voodoo became very rich and powerful by means of the practical successes of their magical skills.
 Many of them were black women, living in times of extreme sexism and racism in one of the most sexist and racist parts of the United States.
 In many cases only Voodoo magic and its obscure reputation could free these women from the horrors of slavery and abuse like freedom restrictions, daily humiliations and being raped again and again by their church going and God fearing masters.
 Being feared for their Voodoo skills and power was a necessary part of their survival strategy for logical reasons.

 When Haitian Voodoo was developed as a successful weapon against indescribable barbaric plantation owners, Voodoo magic and Voodoo as a religion worked in perfect synergy.
 In more recent times, and especially from the perspective of the customer who seeks the help of a Voodoo specialist, Voodoo magic is more often consumed isolated from the nature religion context, in which Voodoo has its roots.
 As a special kind of bullet effect magic, as it is called in occult circles.